Spin(7) metrics from K\"ahler Geometry: Further reduction II

 where $u:=\|U\|^{-2}_{\om}$ and $w:=\|W\|^{-2}_{\om}$.
 From our assumptions on $U$ and $W$, it is easy to see that they commute and that they are infinitesimal symmetries of the $SU(3)$-structure.
 Hence they define a $(\C^\times)^2$ action on $P^6$ and we can once again carry out a K\"ahler reduction:

 The holomorphic $(1,0)$-form $\Upsilon$ on $\Sigma^2$ is defined by

 and the quotient symplectic form $\tilde{\om}(s,y)$ is given by

 Note that if $\Sigma^2$ is compact then it must be an elliptic curve, since it has trivial first Chern class.
-Unlike in the previous case however the horizontal lifts of $U$ and $W$ do not preserve the $Spin(7)$-structure as
+Unlike in the $\C^\times$ case however the horizontal lifts of $U$ and $W$ do not preserve the $Spin(7)$-structure as

-Hence, for each fixed $s$ and $H$, the six dimensional hypersurface in $N^8$ corresponds to a $\mathbb{T}^2$ bundle over a $\mathbb{T}^2$ bundle over the surface $\Sigma^2.$ In the case when $\Sigma=\mathbb{T}^2$, this hypersurface is just a nilmanifold.
-Thus, we shall generally refer to these hypersurfaces as `nilbundles'.\\
+Hence, for each fixed $s$ and $y$, the six dimensional submanifold in $N^8$ corresponds to a $\mathbb{T}^2$ bundle over a $\mathbb{T}^2$ bundle over the surface $\Sigma^2.$ In the case when $\Sigma=\mathbb{T}^2$, this submanifold is just a nilmanifold.
+Thus, we shall generally refer to these submanifolds as `nilbundles'.\\

 From (\ref{connection1}) and (\ref{connection2}) we can equivalently write $\al $ and $\kappa$ as